ohwada/Star_Trek_Text_Game/cpp/howtoplay.md

 Klingons : <br/>
 destroy Klingon if the Enterprise has 200 or more Shields　<br/>
-damage Enterprise and reduces Shield　<br/>
+damage Enterprise and reduces Shields <br/>

 Base : <br/>
 Move mode is canceled, <br/>